eembc/energyrunner/README.md

 ## Selecting Energy Mode

 Under the `Benchmarks and Test Scripts` panel, choose one of the two benchmark modes.
 We'll start with `ML Energy`.
-A configuration panel will appear that looks identical to the `ML Performance` panel, except the "Validation" option is disabled temporarily, since running validation in energy mode is incredibly slow at 9600 baud.
+A configuration panel will appear that looks identical to the `ML Performance` panel, except multiple input mode has been removed.
+At 9600 baud, this would take a very long time, it is easier to just compile for performance mode when running full validation.

-Refer to the section on input files mentioned in performance mode, above.
-It is the same for both modes.

 Plug in the Energy Monitor (EMON) and the IO Manager, it should look like this: